BitKariero/technical-specification/README.md

 To create a profile, a user must generate a public/private key-pair.
 The public key is hashed to obtain a profile *address*, which is used to refer to the profile.
 The private key is used to control the profile.

 Before being able to request references from others, a user has to self-attach a reference that grounds their identity.
+This can be done *only once*.

 <span>max width=</span>